hbctraining/Intro-to-R/lessons/06_advR-matching.md

 ***

 ### Reordering genomic data using `match` function
 Using the `match` function, we now would like to *match the row names of our metadata to the column names of our expression data*, so these will be the arguments for `match`.
-Using these two arguments we will retrieve a vector of match indexes.
+Using these two arguments we will retrieve a vector of match indices.
 The resulting vector represents the re-ordering of the column names in our data matrix to be identical to the rows in metadata:

  ```r
 rownames(metadata)